Ann Leman1

 F, #143415, b.
 30 May 1737, d. between February 1803 and July 1803

-Catherine Vincent was born on 30 May 1737 at St. Mary, County Limerick, Ireland.2 She was the daughter of Thomas Vincent.1 She married, firstly, Captain Wittewronge Taylor, son of Reverend Thomas Taylor and Mary Wittewronge, on 28 September 1756.3 She married, secondly, Vice-Admiral Philip Durell in 1761.1,2 She married, thirdly, Sir Frederick Rogers, 4th Bt., son of Sir John Rogers, 2nd Bt. and Mary Henley, on 17 May 1768 at Stoke Damerel, Devon, England.1 She died between February 1803 and July 1803.1 Her will (dated 22 February 1803) was probated on 7 July 1803.1
+Catherine Vincent was born on 30 May 1737 at St. Mary, County Limerick, IrelandG.2 She was the daughter of Thomas Vincent.1 She married, firstly, Captain Wittewronge Taylor, son of Reverend Thomas Taylor and Mary Wittewronge, on 28 September 1756.3 She married, secondly, Vice-Admiral Philip Durell, son of John Durell and Elizabeth Corbet, in 1761.1,2 She married, thirdly, Sir Frederick Rogers, 4th Bt., son of Sir John Rogers, 2nd Bt. and Mary Henley, on 17 May 1768 at Stoke Damerel, Devon, EnglandG.1 She died between February 1803 and July 1803.1 Her will (dated 22 February 1803) was proven (by probate) on 7 July 1803.1

 From 28 September 1756, her married name became Taylor.4 From 1761, her married name became Durell.1 From 17 May 1768, her married name became Rogers.1